 Look Into Related Search Terms

-- Scroll to the bottom of Google's results after a search.
-Here, you'll see suggestions for searches related to your original query.
+Scroll down the page of Google's results after a search.
+About midway down the page (in most cases), you'll see suggestions for searches related to your original query.

-Check for a mix of head terms and long-tail keywords on each topic.
+Property management companies should check for a mix of head terms and long-tail keywords on each topic.
+Here's the difference:

-- Head terms are property management keywords or phrases that are shorter and trend generic (usually 1-3 words).
+Head terms are keywords or phrases that are shorter and trend generic (usually 1-3 words).

 To see it in practice, which of the following would be harder to rank for?